Nick Diaz and Georges St-Pierre become cops

-Though their bout at UFC 158 was a fairly predictable affair with St Pierre cruising to a unanimous decision over the former Strikeforce champ, the most entertaining portion was most certainly the pre-fight press conference where Diaz and St Pierre verbally sparred back and forth in one of the most memorable pressers in recent history.
+Though their bout was way back at UFC 158, it was a fairly predictable affair with St Pierre cruising to a unanimous decision over the former Strikeforce champ Nick Diaz.
+The most entertaining portion was most certainly the pre-fight press conference where Diaz and St Pierre verbally sparred back and forth in one of the most memorable pressers in recent history.

 So what would happen if Georges St Pierre and Nick Diaz were to work together as police officers in a buddy cop feature?

-In this two part feature Georges St Pierre and Nick Diaz play the parts of two cops on the beat.
-While the pair drives downtown discussing who Georges St Pierre has a crush on and why Nick Diaz decided to become a cop, they comes across a suspicious looking Alistair Overeem who is seen trying to sell some children Crocodile meat in a hilarious and awkward situation.
+In this two-part feature Georges St Pierre and Nick Diaz play the parts of two cops on the beat.
+While the pair drives downtown discussing who Georges St Pierre has a crush on and why Nick Diaz decided to become a cop, they come across a suspicious-looking Alistair Overeem who is seen trying to sell some children Crocodile meat in a hilarious and awkward situation.

 In an interview with ‘Verbal Tapout’, Pouya shared how long it takes for him to perfect a voice.